GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

-A Protocol — sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP, describes the application protocol used by your game traffic or service.
+A Protocol — sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP, describes the application protocol used by your game or service.

 When you create a new Protocol, you must select a Mitigation and a network protocol.
 The network protocol that you select must be compatible with the Mitigation and their network protocol in order to be selectable.